pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 ## When to use Custom Models

-The Pimcore objects are very flexible but shouldn't be used to store all types of data.
+Pimcore objects are very flexible but shouldn't be used to store all types of data.
 For example, it doesn't make sense to implement a rating-, comments- or a complex blog system on top of the Pimcore objects.
-Sometimes people also implementing really interesting things just to get a unique object key or try to build n to n relationships.
-This produces really ugly code, a lot of overhead, could be very slow, is hard to refactor and you will have a lot of pain if you have to merge multiple installations.
+Sometimes people also try to implement quite interesting things just to get a unique object key or to build n to n relationships.
+This sometimes produces really ugly code with a lot of overhead which could be very slow, hard to refactor, and you will have a lot of pain if you have to merge multiple installations.

 Pimcore provides 2 possible ways of working with custom entities namely Doctrine ORM and Pimcore Dao.